resharp/CB_CPM/readme.txt

 most recent image is displayed, but after you finished the simulation, you can browse through all the images.

-If the simulation is finished OR if you interupt the simulation, you will be prompted to display plots showing statistics of both celltype populations.
+If the simulation is finished OR if you interrupt the simulation, you will be prompted to display plots showing statistics of both cell type populations.

 Press 'q' with the window in focus to quit to program